RX-00/raycast/README.md

 ```

 ### Bash Script
-Alternatively, you could use the bash script in the main (base) directory to clean, build, and run the program:
+Alternatively, you could use the bash script in the main (root) directory to clean, build, and run the program:
 ```sh
 ./bash_build.sh
 ```